bobobobobo12345/manual_iot/README.md

 ![IMG_1388](https://user-images.githubusercontent.com/91546248/151879155-198b1e7d-6e6b-4057-86a6-0e420cc18b08.jpg)

 # Step 2: installing adafruit
-Arduino has libraries with examples that enable you to get a lot of example code and we will use this to easily connect with our led strip.

-If you don't have the arduino program you can download it here: https://www.arduino.cc/en/software
+- With the program ‘Arduino’ we can install libraries.
+The library that we are going to download gives us the ability to use pre-written code.
+This makes it easier to make a code to communicate with your ledstrip.
+- Use this link to install Arduino: https://www.arduino.cc/en/software
+- Open up Arduino

-Now open the arduino program and go to Sketch / include library / manage libraries… Search and install the latest version of "Adafruit Neopixel".
+- Go to Sketch / include library / manage libraries…
+- Search and install the latest version of ‘Adafruit Neopixel’.

 # Step 3: the code